zawanahs/zawanahs/README.md

 ## Hi there, I'm Zawanah 👋

 I'm an accountant turned analyst and now, tech enthusiast👩🏼‍💻.
 I thrive on the autonomy of exploring new tools, new ways of working and leveraging them to design✍🏼 and build solutions  that make our lives easier.
 I enjoy being part of an uplifting community of lifelong learners🤓 which led me to discover (and volunteer with) [Women Devs SG](https://linktr.ee/womendevssg), a community with a mission to create spaces for women to thrive in their technical careers🫱🏻‍🫲🏼.
 I value different perspectives so I enjoy listening to podcasts📻 and watching sci-fi/fantasy shows📺 that leave you inspired to build a better future🌱.
-I stay active so I cycle🚲 and run👟.
+I stay active by cycling 🚲 and running 👟.

 <!--- ### Peep some things I did